 Scott blogs at Quirky Travel Guy

-What are YOUR thoughts on small group travel to adventurous locations?
+What are YOUR thoughts on small group travel and extreme tours to adventurous locations?
 Which of these amazing trips do YOU want to go on?

 BTW, if you are getting ready for your trip, make sure to take advantage of these useful, money-saving links to book your trip: